Vojislav Šešelj: Education

 Šešelj began his elementary education in September 1961 at the Vladimir Nazor Primary School before transferring to the newly built Bratstvo i Jedinstvo primary school.
-A successful student until the fourth grade, he increasingly grew uninterested with the curriculum, realizing the minimal effort he needed in order to achieve adequate grades.
+A successful student until the fourth grade, he increasingly grew uninterested with the curriculum, realising the minimal effort he needed in order to achieve adequate grades.
 History was his favourite subject and he generally preferred social sciences to natural ones.

-For his secondary education, Šešelj enrolled at First Sarajevo Gymnasium, receiving good grades.
-He was involved with student organizations in school as the president of the gymnasium's student union and later as the president of its youth committee.
+For his secondary education, Šešelj enrolled at the First Sarajevo Gymnasium, receiving good grades.
+He was involved with student organisations in school as the president of the gymnasium's student union and later as the president of its youth committee.

 Šešelj continued going to youth work actions for summer holidays while at the gymnasium.
-In 1972 and 1973, he worked as a laborer around the Morava River, building embankments.
+In 1972 and 1973, he worked as a labourer around the Morava River, building embankments.

 Undergraduate

-After his second level schooling, Šešelj enrolled at the University of Sarajevo's Faculty of Law in fall 1973.
-He additionally took part in student bodies becoming a vice-dean counterpart in the student organization for fifteen months.
-Controversy followed him again as he openly criticized Fuad Muhić, a candidate for dean, publicly proclaiming Muhić unfit to perform the duties of that position.
+After his second level schooling, Šešelj enrolled at the University of Sarajevo's faculty of law in autumn 1973.
+He additionally took part in student bodies becoming a vice-dean counterpart in the student organisation for fifteen months.
+Controversy followed him again as he openly criticised Fuad Muhić, a candidate for dean, publicly proclaiming Muhić unfit to perform the duties of that position.
 Muhić still got elected to the post.
 After being a tutor for freshmen, Šešelj became a course demonstrator, holding two sets of tutorials per week, helping professors with student oral exams as well as with conference papers.
 In 1975, as part of a university delegation, the 21-year-old Šešelj visited the University of Mannheim in West Germany for two weeks, which was his first trip abroad.
 He completed his four-year undergraduate studies in two years and eight months.